isabella232/dynamic-media-classic.en-1/help/application-setup.md

 **eVideo Viewers**

-Scene7 supports mobile video playback for MP4 H.264 video.
+Dynamic Media Classic supports mobile video playback for MP4 H.264 video.

 * You can find Blackberry devices that support this video format at the following: [Supported video formats on Blackberry](https://docs.blackberry.com/en/smartphone_users/deliverables/18349/711-01774-123_Supported_Media_Types_on_BlackBerry_Smartphones.pdf)
 * You can also find Windows devices that support this video format at the following:[Supported video formats on Windows Phone](https://msdn.microsoft.com/en-us/library/ff462087(v=vs.92).aspx)